coil-language/coil-lang/README.md

 #{1 2 3}::call(2) // true
 ```

-### Iter Protocol
+### Collection Protocol

-We have a protocol called `Iter` to define a standard way to manipulate collections.
+We have a protocol called `Collection` to define a standard way to manipulate collections.

 ```
 [1 2 3]